throwaway96/dejavuln-autoroot/README.md

 You can enable additional logging by creating a file named `autoroot.debug` in the root directory of the USB drive.

+If you create a file named `autoroot.telnet`, a root shell will be available via telnet on port 23.

 On webOS 8 (webOS 23), you may have to try multiple times; it seems that restarting `appinstalld` does not reliably make it detect the existence of `devmode_enabled`.